sciguy/cgview-parse/FEATURES.md

     - Then (if present), we can have InExcludes for Qualifiers & Extra Attributes

 # Ideas
-- We should ignore source from files and use are oen system
+- We should ignore 'source' from files (e.g. GTF, GFF3) and use our own system (e.g. FILENAME-1.1)
 - In proksee when processing general CSV/TSV file:
   - Show list of columns (with or without optional header)
     - A preview of the first couple of lines